A Glimpse of My Son Sanctuary

-Art and architecture through temples layout brings great influence of Indian style.
-Sanctuary composed of many clusters towers, each cluster layout, tower has a main tower (Kalan) in the middle and many small towers surrounded.
+Art and architecture through temples layout bring the great influence of Indian style.
+Sanctuary composed of many clusters towers, each cluster layout, the tower has a main tower (Kalan) in the middle, and many small towers surrounded.
 Klan often worships Linga (generation) or Shiva statue.
-Each front of cluster tower is a tower gate (gopura), followed by vestibular (mandapa), works with a functional arrangement where gifts and ritual dancing.
+Each front of cluster tower is a tower gate (gopura), followed by vestibular (mandapa), works with a functional arrangement were gifts and ritual dancing.
 Aside from being an architect is always facing North (direction fortune Kuvera), 1 or 2 rooms, called Kosa Grha for storage and food puree.

 The tower is a pyramid, a symbol of the Holy spirit peak Meru, home of the Hindu Gods.
 Gate tower often turning eastward to receive sunlight.
 Many towers have so beautiful architecture with the gods are decorated with a variety of motifs.
 Most of these buildings are now decaying, but here it remains, sculpture, plaques marked the heyday of the legendary Champa dynasty.

-The main temple at My Son worship a linga or the image of Shiva – the protector of Champa kings.
-These people pray often going round the tower under clockwise direction on a small path.
+The main temple at My Son worships a linga or the image of Shiva – the protector of Champa kings.
+These people pray often going around the tower under the clockwise direction on a small path.

 The first conservation work took place in 1937 by the French scientist.
 In the period from 1937 to 1938, the temple A1 and small temples around it was restored.
 However, many towers and tombs (including combination A with A1 tower was once so magnificent – including the main tower A1 24 meters high and 6 secondary tower around, destroyed in 1969) was destroyed in the war.